Azriel Graeber

-Azriel Graeber is a freelance journalist, scholar, PhD and founder of the Jewish Scholarship Society.
+Azriel Graeber (born 1948) is a freelance journalist, scholar, PhD and founder of the Jewish Scholarship Society.
 He is also known under his pen name, Azriel Radifker.
 He has contributed to several journals, periodicals and newspapers ranging on many topics.
 His organization which is a branch of his journalistic interests, actively attempts to bridge several sectors of Judaism together.

 Biography

 Graeber, born in 1948, is the second child born to Holocaust survivors.
 He wrote about his experience as the child of survivors in an essay published in Louis Finkelstein Quarterly (Fall 1978).
 He describes the sensitivity that he fostered for all victims of oppression under governmental abuses of power.

 In 1974 he was awarded a PhD from Dropsie College in Jewish history for his study on the ability of building a historical narrative of the Jewish people based on questions posed to Jewish law deciders from the 12th century to today.
 A main focus of his thesis was on the responsa of Rabad of Posquières, later to be the subject of a book by Isadore Twersky of Harvard.
 He also received a B.Th from Derech Ayson Seminary.

 From 1999 through 2003 he served as director of The Tri-State Jewish Community Council.
 He was also on the directors board of the Bal Teshuva Halfway House of New York, and is currently the president of The Jewish Scholarship Society.

 Graeber has never retained any formal teaching positions, although he was listed as holder of the Akiba and Sara Gurtner Chair of Jewish Studies at Touro College for the scholastic year of 1992.
 His absence was due to his contracting an obscure psychological disorder, Capgras syndrome.
 He regularly submits papers to various Jewish and secular journals for publication.

 After a trip to Israel in 1997 he authored an essay on the need for the inclusion of Yiddishist principles into the fabric of Orthodox Jewish life.
 He wrote: